What is Panguni Uthiram Festival?

 Frequently Asked Questions

-The special thing about Panguni Uthiram is that this festival is dedicated to the holy union of the different Gods and Goddesses, such as Lord Shiva and Goddess Parvati, Lord Rama and Goddess Sita, Lord Vishnu and Devasena, Lord Krishna and Goddess Jambhavati.
+The special thing about Panguni Utharam is that this festival is dedicated to the holy union of the different Gods and Goddesses, such as Lord Shiva and Goddess Parvati, Lord Rama and Goddess Sita, Lord Vishnu and Devasena, Lord Krishna and Goddess Jambhavati.

 Karishma tanna image